 Inquiries from outside the United States may be made to the nearest German embassy or consulate.

-United States companies that require travel of foreign businesspersons to the United States should allow sufficient time for visa issuance if required.
-Visa applicants should go to the following links:
+U.S. companies that require travel of foreign businesspersons to the United States should be advised that security evaluations are handled via an interagency process.
+Visa applicants should go to the following links.

 Thousands of miles of high-quality fiber optical cable make the country ready for the applications of the future.